SyncfusionExamples/firebase-realtime-database-aspcore-file-provider/README.md

 ## Prerequisites

-In order to run the service, we need to create a [Firebase project](https://console.firebase.google.com/) to access firebase realtime database.
-Register the realtime database details like firebase realtime database service link and the root node in the SetRESTAPIURL method of FilebaseFileProvider in the controller part of the ASP.NET Core application.
+To run the service, we need to create a [Firebase project](https://console.firebase.google.com/) to access firebase realtime database.
+Register the realtime database details like REST API link and the root node in the SetRESTAPIURL method of FilebaseRealtimeFileProvider in the controller part of the ASP.NET Core application.

 ```

-  SetRESTAPIURL(string apiURL, string rootNode)
+  SetRESTAPIURL(string APIURL, string rootNode)

 ```